google/WebFundamentals/src/_langs/en/tools/setup/device-testing/device-emulators.markdown

 ## Cloud-based emulators and simulators

-If you can’t use the emulators for whatever reason and don't have access to real devices, then cloud based emulators are the next best thing.
+If you can’t use the emulators for whatever reason and don't have access to real devices, then cloud-based emulators are the next best thing.

 The one big advantage of cloud-based emulators over real devices and local emulators is that you can automate unit tests for your site across different